BofA appoints boss for expanding bespoke equity financing unit

-LONDON, Feb 15 (Reuters) - Bank of America Merrill Lynch has appointed Sam Losada to a newly created role as head of International Strategic Equity Solutions as it looks to expand the business, according to an internal memo seen by Reuters.
+LONDON (Reuters) - Bank of America Merrill Lynch (BAC.N) has appointed Sam Losada to a newly created role as head of International Strategic Equity Solutions as it looks to expand the business, according to an internal memo seen by Reuters.

 The unit provides companies and funds with bespoke equity-related financing and hedging services and has become increasingly important for many banks as their ordinary equity capital raising business has slumped due to choppy stock markets and weak economies.